How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 For customized needs and deep integrations with your WMS or ERP.

-Conclusion: The Difference Between Amateur and Professional When Sending a Valuable Package
+Conclusion: The Difference Between an Amateur and a Professional When Shipping a Valuable Package

-Shipping a package worth more than €8,000, £6,000, or $10,000 is not simply an amplified version of a standard shipment.
-It is a process involving a series of precautions that requires rigor, foresight, and technical expertise.
+Shipping a package worth more than €8,000, £6,000, or $10,000 isn’t just a scaled-up version of a standard shipment.
+It’s a process involving a series of precautions that requires meticulous planning, foresight, and “technical expertise.”

 Your reputation, finances, and profitability depend on this systematic approach.
-With the tools and methods in this guide and our precautions to take before shipping a package, you can turn every critical shipment into a controlled success.
+With the tools and methods in this guide—and by following our precautions before shipping a package—you can turn every critical shipment into a controlled success.

-To complete your protection arsenal, find out how to choose the right insurance for your high-value packages and our comparison of parcel insurance solutions.
+To round out your protection plan, find out how to choose the right insurance for your high-value packages and our comparison of parcel insurance options.

 📦 How do I ship a valuable item?

-Don't rely on Carrier compensation based on weight.
-Take out "Ad Valorem" (actual value) insurance with a specialist such as Claisy.
-Check that your policy covers the total value (up to €100,000) and does not exclude your type of goods (jewelry, high-tech items).
+Don’t rely on Carrier weight-based compensation.
+Purchase “Ad Valorem” (actual value) insurance from a specialist like Claisy.
+Make sure your policy covers the full value (up to €100,000) and does not exclude your type of goods (jewelry, high-tech items).

-💼 At what value should these protocols be applied?
+💼 At what threshold should these protocols be applied?

-Zone C (high risk): Eastern Europe, Balkans (2.9% of claims).
-Zone A (low risk): France, Germany, Netherlands (0.8%).
+Zone C (high risk): Eastern Europe, the Balkans (2.9% of claims).
+Zone A (low risk): France, Germany, the Netherlands (0.8%).
 For Zone C, double the insurance budget and require systematic GPS tracking.

-🔒 Can I legally declare a value lower than the Carrier
+🔒 Can I legally declare a value lower than what’s listed on Carrier

-Yes, under strict conditions: you must take out external insurance covering the difference.
+Yes, but under strict conditions: you must purchase external insurance to cover the difference.
 This practice reduces theft attempts by 73% (Europol).
-Document this process to avoid any customs issues.
+Keep a record of this process to avoid any customs issues.

-⚠️ What should I do if my package disappears from the tracking system?
+⚠️ What should I do if my package goes missing?

 Immediate emergency protocol:

-• H+2: Escalation to regional office + notification to insurer
+• Day 2: Escalation to regional level + notification to insurer

-• H+24: Filing a police report there is no news
+• 24 hours later: Filing a police report there is no news

-Immediately block delivery if you have any doubts about its integrity.
+Stop the delivery immediately if you have any doubts about its integrity.

 🏭 How do I choose between DHL, FedEx, and UPS for my valuable packages?